-2. You help LHK9 learn about the dog’s personality.
+2. Help LHK9 learn about the dog’s personality.
 Your daily interactions with your foster dog will help us learn about his/her unique personality as well as about any behavioral issues.
 It’s hard to know much about a dog when he/she is living in a stressful, scary shelter environment.
 Placing a dog in foster homes helps us learn if a he/she likes children, likes other dogs, begs at the table, chases cats, barks when crated, knows basic commands, is high or low energy, etc. Knowing all of this info will help us to find each dog the perfect FURever home!
 Most of our dogs are fostered for at least 2 weeks down South prior to coming up, so you are able to know a bit about the dog before taking him/her into your home!

-3. You will appreciate your own dog’s good behavior.
+3. Will appreciate your own dog’s good behavior.
 Or maybe you will realize the foster dog is better behaved than your own dog!
 Your dog can be an amazing teacher for your foster dog, teaching him/her how to acclimate to life in a home.
 Fostering is also a great way to work on socialization with your own dog!

-With the help of our amazing foster families, LHK9 has saved over 4,600 dogs since 2012!
+With the help of our amazing foster families, LHK9 has saved over 7,600 dogs since 2012!
 But we can’t do it without you.
 Fostering a dog is not a lifetime commitment, it’s a commitment to save a life.